 - Tying their shoelaces

 Due to pain and coordination issues, the ability of overweight children to participate in adequate exercise often contributes to a cycle of increasing weight gain.
-Additionally, many children who are overweight suffer from feet that are painful and prevent them from participating in many activities including walking for extended periods.
+Many children who are overweight suffer from foot pain.
+Thus, preventing them from participating in many activities, including walking for extended periods.

-However, for most children, just half an hour to an hour of physical activity along with a nutritionally rich diet can help to minimize the risk of being overweight and help to build and maintain strong bones for life.
-When exercise is reduced due to painful feet, low impact activities such as bicycle riding or swimming may be the solution.
+However, for most children, just half an hour to an hour of physical activity along with a nutritionally rich diet can help to minimize the risk of being overweight.
+Additionally, help to build and maintain strong bones for life.
+Low impact activities are a great solution, such as bicycle riding or swimming.